Fireside

 (3) Externalization

-and top-40 countdowns than our own history or constitution--an
+and top-40 countdowns than our own history or constitution.
+The Entertainment

 Tonight mentality seems to prevail nowadays.
-"Do what thou wilst."
-As long
+We exalt celebrity.
+We enjoy

-can buy beer and watch a ballgame, we won't be bothered with boring
+can buy beer and watch a ballgame, they can't be bothered with boring

 stuff like history or the Bible.
-We are in so many ways rewarded
+And we are rewarded

 for